appbaseio/Docs/content/docs/pipelines/how-to/create-an-indexing-pipeline.md

 ---
 title: 'Create an indexing pipeline'
-meta_title: 'Create an indexing pipeline | Introduction to Appbase.io'
+meta_title: 'Create an indexing pipeline | Introduction to ReactiveSearch.io'
 meta_description: 'Learn how to quickly create an indexing pipeline with ReactiveSearch'
 keywords:
     - concepts
-    - appbase.io
+    - reactivesearch
     - elasticsearch
     - pipelines
     - indexing